TheSurlyGent/discordbot/README.md

 # Simple Discord Bot - README

-This is a simple Discord bot that can perform the following actions: say hello, roll a dice, add numbers, and divide numbers.
+This is a simple Discord bot that can perform the following actions: say hello, roll a die, add numbers, and divide numbers.
 The bot responds to specific keywords and modifiers in messages.

 # Commands